NOVEL-IN-PROGRESS

 "Yeah, maybe.
 But you stay till she do.
 It don't matter none.
 I seen her.
 Seen Miss Marie looking down at the washhouse when we's talking.
 She saw me take food out the back.
 I knows she has.
 You think?"

-"But you said she's near to being blind.
+"You said she's near to being blind.
 So, she ain't seein' much of nothin'."

 Jane laughed or tried to.